rfht/rigg/README.md

 This is a common occurrence with commercial games based on open-source frameworks like FNA, LibGDX, or HashLink.
+Besides hiding the conflicting files,
+**rigg**
-Besides hiding the conflicting files, unveil(2) is also used to enforce a restricted filesystem view of only the minimum necessary.
+also enforces a restricted filesystem view of the minimum necessary for the engine via unveil(2).

 The options are as follows: